wso2/reference-methodology/reference-methodology.md

 #### Enforce feedback loops

 A useful iterative execution model requires feedback coming from usage and runtime behavior.
 A cell-based architecture enforces the cell gateways to route communications and  provide enough hooks to capture the data required to identify feedback about usage and the behavior of runtimes.
 Constructive feedback has to be considered when planning the next iteration in order to improve the user experience and runtime behavior.

+#### Transformative purpose

+Defining the transformation strategy based on a purpose helps to run a successful transformation program as well as provide results align with the business.
+Different frameworks can use to achieve this, most popular frameworks are OKR (Objectives and Key Results) and MTP (Massively Transformative Purpose).
+Defining the purpose and measurable results is an exercise the digital strategist or the steering committee required to conduct before executing the activities of the transformation strategy.
+Having a thorough analysis of the internal priorities, customer demand, competition, and market outlook help to define the transformative purpose.
+The maturity model can use to start the process by conducting an assessment as well as a guide during the transformation journey.

 ## Conclusions